 When it comes to investing, there are many strategies you can adopt.
 And if you want to make your money work harder, it’s important to choose the right investment approach.

 A growth stock trading strategy is a method of stock investing that focuses on companies that are expected to grow at an above-average rate compared to their industry or the broader market.
 While the growth stock trading strategy has the potential for high returns, it can be very risky.
 Careful research and analysis of companies’ fundamentals are important.

-In this post, we take a look at growth stock trading strategy and we end it by doing a few backtests of the strategy.
+In this post, we take a look at the growth stock trading strategy and we end the article by doing a backtest to see how growth stocks have performed.

 What is a growth stock?

 A growth stock is a publicly traded company that is expected to grow at a faster rate than the average growth for the market.
 Such stocks often tend to pursue growth by reinvesting their earnings into research and development or expansion into other regions and markets.
 As such, they do not often pay dividends until after they have attained a certain milestone.

 Growth stocks are mostly small-cap stocks from new companies, but some larger companies may also be growth stocks if they are innovative and continually expanding into new areas of business that drive growth — examples of such big companies include Amazon, Microsoft, and Apple.
 When investing in growth stocks, the expectation is to earn money through capital appreciation when the stocks are stocks in the future.

 The “opposite” of growth stocks is value stocks (more about this later).

 Growth stocks tend to share a few common traits, such as the following:

 - They tend to have low earnings or may not have earnings at all at the present as they are investing in growth